muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 I found these Points to be Optimum for fixing the ROI that includes both the Left & Right Lane Lines up to a Distance up to Horizon.
 * "ignore_mask_color" is the Fill Color for filling pixels inside the polygon defined by "vertices" .
 I used 255 to Fill White.

-I then Applied the Mask to extract the Image.
+I then Applied the Mask to extract the Image with our Region of interest.
 For this, I used the cv2 Function cv2.bitwise_and(img, mask) (i.e., Input Image '&' ROI Mask), where img is the Edge detected Image and mask is the Mask that I prepared above.

 The output image of this step on the example image "solidWhiteRight.jpg" and the vertices of the Polygon used for Region of Interest are as below.

 ####  5. Detect Lines [Hough Lines] and draw the Line Segments
+In this stage, we pass the processed image through the Hough transform.
+In basic sense, the Hough transform will process the image and detect, where the pixels form lines.
+If the parameters tuned correctly, this will return the lane lines.

 In this step, the Line Segments are detected using the cv2 Function cv2.HoughLinesP(img, rho, theta, threshold, np.array([]), minLineLength=min_line_len, maxLineGap=max_line_gap), Here,
 - "img" is the Edge detected & ROI Mask applied Image